ChrisHayduk/Obsidian-Notes/Writing Research/A Deep Dive Into RNA Therapeutics.md

 	- **Lower Regulatory Burden:** RNA has a superior safety profile and simpler regulatory roadmap compared to DNA-based gene therapy because it doesn't integrate into the host genome
 - mRNA therapeutics are a disruptive therapeutic technology, as small biotech startups, as well as academic groups, can rapidly develop new and personalized mRNA constructs.
 ## Noncoding RNA Therapeutics: Challenges and Potential Solutions (2021)
+- Noncoding RNAs (ncRNAs) are generated from the larger part of the genome that does not encode proteins but produces noncoding transcripts that regulate gene expression and protein function.
+- Two major classes of ncRNA are the well-studied short microRNAs (miRNAs) and the more recently identified long ncRNAs (lncRNAs)
+	- Deregulation of both types of transcript has been linked to every cancer investigated to date and affects all major cancer hallmarks.
+Also associated with a number of other complex biological processes
+		- Therapeutic targeting of such naturally occurring ncRNAs thus represents a very promising approach for the treatment of various diseases
+- The use of miRNA-based therapeutics has dual advantages:
+	- miRNAs are naturally occurring molecules in human cells, unlike man-made chemotherapy compounds or antisense oligonucleotides (ASOs), and therefore have all the mechanisms in place for their processing and downstream target selection
+	- miRNAs act by targeting multiple genes within one pathway, thus causing a broader yet specific response
+- LncRNA targeting may include transcriptional inhibition, post-transcriptional inhibition, steric hindrance of secondary structure formation or protein interactions, introduction of synthetic (for example, circular) lncRNAs, and modulation of lncRNA genomic loci or expression patterns via CRISPR–Cas9 and CRISPR–Cas13, respectively
+- Main issues facing all RNA-based therapeutics are:
+	- Specificity
+		- Undesired on-target effects due to uptake in cells other than the cells of interest
+		- Off-target effects caused by either sequence similarities or overdosing to much higher than expected levels endogenously
+	- Delivery
+		- Instability of naked, chemically unmodified RNA structures
+		- Inefficient intracellular delivery which requires the exploitation of endosomal escape mechanisms
+		- Lack of delivery vehicles suitable for targeting the organ and cell type of interest
+	- Tolerability
+		- Caused by the recognition of RNA structures by pathogen-associated molecular pattern (PAMP) receptors, such as Toll-like receptors (TLRs), leading to adverse immune effects.
 ## RNA Therapeutics: Updates and Future Potential (2022)
 ## RNA-based Therapeutics: An Overview and Prospectus (2022)
 ## mRNA-based Therapeutics: Powerful and Versatile Tools to Combat Diseases (2022)